It is inevitable when a person signs up for the military, they are joining a whole new culture.

 Related Article: How Hard Is Navy Boot Camp?

-A sailor should take this nickname as a grain of salt and see it simply as an opportunity and motivation to gain more experience, volunteer for as much training that is available, and benefit from earning their warfare pins.
+A sailor should take this nickname as a grain of salt and see it simply as an opportunity and motivation to gain more experience.
+Volunteer for as much training as is available, and benefit from earning your warfare pins.

 3. Doc